gautam6023/gautam6023/README.md

-# Hi there 👋
+<h1 align="center">Hi 👋, I'm Gautam Gohil</h1>

-I am **Gautam Gohil**. a Tech enthusiast.
+I am a Tech enthusiast.
 I love to build apps that are interesting and useful. and I'm a passionate learner who's always willing to learn and work across technologies and domains.
 I love to explore new technologies and leverage them to solve real-life problems sparkles.

 ⚡ Little bit more about me:

 - ⚗️ Though I hold Bachelor's degree in civil engineering, I become a Full Stack (MERN) web developer.

 - 🌱 I’m actively looking for oppoturnities.

+- 🌍  I'm based in Jamnagar,Gujarat.

+- Visit my [Portfolio](https://gautamgohil.com/) for more details.

+- ✉️  You can contact me at [gautamgohil0@gmail.com](mailto:gautamgohil0@gmail.com)

 #### ⚡ One line that describes me best?
 A hard working and energetic person who loves to code.

-* 🌍  I'm based in Jamnagar,Gujarat
-* Visit my [Portfolio](https://gautamgohil.com/) for more details.
-* ✉️  You can contact me at [gautamgohil0@gmail.com](mailto:gautamgohil0@gmail.com)

 <br />